-Looking for a list of the prettiest small beach towns in Florida?
-We have you covered with this list of the 10 best small beach towns in Florida to well known hot spots be sure to checkout out all these Florida cities on our list!
+Looking for a list of the best beach towns in Florida?
+We have you covered with all the Florida beaches for your bucket list.
+From quaint small beach towns in Florida to well known hot spots be sure to checkout out all these Florida cities on our list!

-This list includes small beach towns in Florida on the Atlantic and Gulf stretching from the southern Florida Keys north to the Florida/Georgia border.
-Wherever you are located in Florida you are just a quick drive to one of these amazing 10 quaint Florida towns!
+This list includes best cities to enjoy a beach vacation throughout Florida.
+Stretching from the southern Florida Keys north to the Florida/Georgia border.
+Wherever you are located in Florida you are just a quick drive to one of these amazing beach cities in the sunshine state!

-This cute beach town in Florida also provide the opportunity for outdoor water lovers to kayak to nearby Pine Island sound, or take an eco-tour of the island.
+This is an an adventurer lovers destinations with the opportunity to kayak to nearby Pine Island sound, or take an eco-tour of the island.
 For a more romantic vacation be sure to check out Captiva Beach with its incredible views.

 Anna Maria Island

 Cedar Key located on the Gulf Coast of Florida located 50 miles Southwest of Gainesville Florida.
-This is one of the smallest beach towns in Florida located off of Highway 24, and only has a population of 800 residents.
+This is one of the most quaint Florida costal towns located off of Highway 24, and only has a population of 800 residents.

 With 3 miles of unspoiled Gulf Coast, Cedar Key is the second oldest town in Florida, and a true hidden gem of Florida.
-Time has stood still in this small beach town in Florida.
+Time has stood still for this small beach town in Florida.
 With historic buildings downtown, and homes and business built on stilts along the waterfront.

 This quaint town was founded in 1849 and wiped out by hurricane in 1896.
 This allowed the cedar trees to regrow over the last 100+ years making a picturesque backdrop with lush foliage.

 Saint George Island